-The heart of the Metzler Group is Metzler bank, the oldest German private bank with an unbroken tradition of family ownership for 350 years.
-Metzler bank focuses on individual capital market services for institutional clients and discerning private individuals.
+The heart of the Metzler Group is Metzler Bank, Germany's oldest private bank with an unbroken tradition of family ownership for over 350 years.
+Metzler Bank focuses on individual capital market services for institutional clients and discerning private individuals.